Driversnote-Dev/react-native-kontaktio/README.md

 ##### `beacon`

-* In contrast to the *Android* version the `beacon` object has a different shape depending on whether 1) scanning or 2) ranging/monitoring is used.
+* In contrast to the *Android* version the `beacon` object has a different shape depending on whether 1) discovering or 2) ranging/monitoring is used.

 1. While ranging or monitoring